 TUTORS

 • The Center for Academic and Tutorial Services’ tutoring program is available for all student-athletes.
-Tutors include instructors, graduate students and undergraduates from UK as well as qualified teachers and professionals from the community
+Tutors include graduate and undergraduate students from UK as well as qualified teachers and professionals from the community.

-• The Center provides the appropriate atmosphere for tutoring.
-Twenty-five individual tutoring rooms are available.
-While working together, tutors and student-athletes have a quiet area in which to discuss important concepts related to specific coursework
+• CATS provides the appropriate atmosphere for tutoring.
+While working together, tutors and student-athletes have a quiet area in which to discuss important concepts related to specific coursework.
+We have twenty-four individual tutor rooms available.

 MENTORS